EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation

 \subsection{Dataset Preparation}

 Training EARL requires functionally verified data to bootstrap supervised initialization and support reward evaluation during RL.
-To this end, we construct a synthetic dataset of specification–code–testbench triplets.
-The dataset generation pipeline follows two steps. \textbf{Synthetic Generation.} We employ GPT-4 to generate diverse prompts covering arithmetic operators, sequential logic, control modules, and algorithmic circuits.
-Each prompt is paired with a Verilog implementation and an executable testbench.
-Inspired by prior work~\cite{2024autovcoder,2024betterv}, we diversify prompts along multiple axes, including difficulty level, circuit type, and specification style. \textbf{Compiler-Driven Filtering.} To guarantee correctness, we apply a three-stage validation pipeline to all generated samples.
+To this end, we construct a synthetic dataset of specification–code– testbench triplets (see yellow block of Figure~\ref{fig:framework}).
+The dataset generation pipeline follows two steps.
+The first step is synthetic generation.
+We prompt GPT-4 to generate diverse problem descriptions covering arithmetic operators, sequential logic, control modules, and algorithmic circuits.
+Each problem description is paired with a Verilog implementation and an executable testbench.
+Inspired by prior work~\cite{2024autovcoder,2024betterv}, we diversify the prompts along multiple axes, including difficulty level, circuit type, and specification style.
+The second step involves compiler-driven filtering.
+To guarantee correctness, we apply a three-stage validation pipeline to all generated samples.
 First, syntax validity is verified using \texttt{iverilog}.
 Second, functional correctness is checked by executing the paired testbench.
 Finally, we employ a grading LLM to provide an additional layer of semantic evaluation on functional behavior.
 Only samples that pass all three stages are retained in the dataset.